thelazycrazybrain/LazyApiPack.XmlTools/LazyApiPack.XmlTools.Zip/ReadMe.md

 ﻿# About this project
+If this package helps you, please consider buying me a coffee https://ko-fi.com/thelazycrazybrain

 This library enables class serialization to a zip file.
 The class is serialized with the ExtendedXmlSerializer and the resources within the class (ZipResource) are stored as separate files within the zip file.